Converting Diagonal Field of View (FOV) to Horizontal FOV Litchi Utilities Logo

 Pythagorean's Theorem Incorrectly Applied

-However, it is often useful to know the horizontal and/or vertical FOV instead of the diagonal.
 A tempting, but incorrect approach, is to use the Pythagorean Theorem to determine the ratio between the horizontal and diagonal aspects, and then multiply the diagonal FOV by that ratio to estimate the horizontal FOV.
-This simplified method, illustrated in the figure to the right, produces inaccurate results.
+This simplified method, illustrated in the figure to the right, produces incorrect results.

-The reason this approach fails is because FOV angles do not scale linearly when projected onto a flat plane.
-The relationship between the FOV angle and the corresponding distance on the projection plane is non-linear.
-For example, increasing the FOV by one degree at a narrow angle produces a small change in projected width, while the same one-degree increase at a wide FOV (approaching 180°) produces a dramatically larger change.
+The issue with this approach lies in the fact that FOV angles do not scale linearly when projected onto a flat surface.
+The relationship between the FOV angle and the corresponding distance on the projection plane is inherently non-linear.
+For instance, a one-degree increase in FOV at a narrow angle results in only a slight change in the projected width, whereas the same one-degree increase at a wide FOV (close to 180°) leads to a significantly larger change

 Diagram showing how trigonometric functions are correctly applied to computing FOV angles from aspect ratios